Anya Chalotra

-Early life
+Early life and education

-Anya Chalotra was born in Wolverhampton in either 1994 or 1995, the daughter of an English mother and Indian father from Pathankot.
-She grew up in nearby Lower Penn alongside her older sister and younger brother, and attended St Dominic's Grammar School in Brewood.
-She started performing at school and youth theatre groups, then moved to London to complete a year-long foundation course at the London Academy of Music and Dramatic Art, followed by a three-year degree at the Guildhall School of Music and Drama.
+Anya Chalotra was born in Wolverhampton, to an Indian father and an English mother.
+She was raised in Lower Penn, South Staffordshire, alongside an older sister and a younger brother.
+Chalotra attended St Dominic's Grammar School in Brewood, where she first began performing in school productions and youth theatre groups.
+To pursue a career in acting, she moved to London to complete a foundation course at the London Academy of Music and Dramatic Art (LAMDA), followed by a three-year degree at the Guildhall School of Music and Drama.